 - Build a healthy plate: Pay attention to portion size, and emphasize complex carbohydrates (fruits, vegetables, and whole grains) and lean protein over simple carbohydrates such as white bread, refined-grain pasta, and sugary drinks.

 - Strength training.
 Weight-lifting and spot exercising, such as sit-ups and Pilates, can tighten abdominal and lower back muscles.
 Toning, along with cardiovascular work, will make your body more efficient at reducing body fat.

 - Aerobic Exercise.
 Sit-ups alone may not fix the problem area!
 Try to get at least 30 minutes a day of regular moderate-intensity physical activity to control weight.
 Any activity that brings your heart rate to 50-70% of your maximum heart rate, and keeps it there for at least twenty minutes, benefits the heart and burns fat.

 - Stay motivated: Each step and pound lighter is success!
 A modest amount of weight loss will reduce your visceral fat stores and other medical complications that you may have.
 Staying positive, using your support system, and rewarding yourself (in non-food ways), will help you stick with your healthy eating and exercise program.

 Make lowering your risk for weight related disease a priority—improve your health and your quality of life.
 If you are already under a doctor’s care for a health condition, talk to your doctor about your specific dietary needs and ability to start an exercise routine.

-Sources: American Journal of Clinical Nutrition, Centers for Disease Control and Prevention, Harvard Health, National Heart Lung and Blood Institute, LifeWork Strategies EAP and Washington and Shady Grove Adventist Hospitals.
+Sources: American Journal of Clinical Nutrition, Centers for Disease Control and Prevention, Harvard Health, National Heart Lung and Blood Institute, LifeWork Strategies EAP and Washington and Adventist HealthCare Shady Grove Medical Centers.
 For additional information, consult your physician.